opencord/voltha-docs/howto/code/lint/pre-commit.rst

   - Open tickets to track repository cleanup needed.

-- Config changes can be made as needed but if new hooks are added or configs change be sure to update the common config file in repo:onf-make and propogate hook edits out to all VOLTHA repositories for consistency.
+- Config changes can be made as needed but if new hooks are added or configs change be sure to update the common config file in repo:lf-bb-make and propogate hook edits out to all VOLTHA repositories for consistency.
 - Make changes as needed but be sure to propogate them out to all voltha repositories.
 - Long term a central repository can be maintained for pre-commit hooks that can be